 EXAMPLES | WORD ORIGIN adjective of, relating to, or resembling a horse: a bold, equine face.
 Origin of equine 1770–80;

 Word Origin and History for equinity adj.

 equinus, from equus "horse," from PIE root *ekwo- "horse" (cf. Greek hippos, Old Irish ech, Old English eoh, Gothic aihwa-, Sanskrit açva-, Avestan aspa-, Old Church Slavonic ehu-, all meaning "horse").

-- Of or belonging to the family Equidae, which includes the horses, asses, and zebras.
+adj.
+Of, relating to, or characteristic of a horse.
+Of or belonging to the family Equidae, which includes the horses, asses, and zebras.

 Characteristic of or resembling horses or related animals, such as donkeys.

 Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.